This article is continued from the previous page… Click here to jump Back to the Beginning.

 If your gun safe doesn’t have a RSC rating and/or the lock doesn’t have a UL rating, it will almost always have a cheap Chinese lock.
 These locks are unreliable and prone to early failure.
 Safe technicians get a significant amount of business from lock outs caused by malfunctioning Chinese locks.

 Keep in mind that safesmith blueprints are not available for most cheap gun safes without a RSC rating.
 This makes it unlikely that a clean, reparable entry to open your gun safe can be made.
-You’ll have two dubious options: either pay the safe technician by the hour to attempt a clean entry that he/she can’t guarantee, or go the cheaper faster route and open the gun safe with brute force, destroying it in the process.
+You’ll have two dubious options: Either pay the safe technician by the hour to attempt a clean entry that he/she can’t guarantee.
+Or, go the cheaper faster route and open the gun safe with brute force, destroying it in the process.
 Either way you’ll be faced with a serious bill that probably costs more than the bargain gun safe, and have to buy a new one on top of that.

 Sargent & Greenleaf is an American company that’s been around since 1857.
 S&G was bought by Stanley in 2005, and this may be having an effect on some of their models.
 Kaba Mas is now owned by a Swiss concern.
 La Gard is a brand of Kaba Mas, so the two are the same company.
 These brands are solid.
+AMSEC also has its own branded line of UL rated locks.
+AMSEC is discussed in more detail in the best gun safe comparison.

 For electronic keypad locks, La Gard‘s are slightly less problematic than S&G, although both have their individual issues.
 Recently S&G has started using plastic gears and lower cost parts in its locks.
 These changes seem to be related to increased failures in their electronic models, even more reason to go with La Gard for an electronic lock.
 La Gard also has a range of products for different budgets.